chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-09-01-my-under-engineered-way-to-avoid-a-flash-of-inaccurate-color-theme/index.md

 ---
 title: "My under-engineered way to avoid a Flash of inAccurate coloR Theme (FART)"
-summary: "It all boils down to a single line of JS"
+summary: "It all boils down to a single line of JS."
 time: '20:55:00'
 tags:
     - javascript